adaksuman/genapp/README.md

 ## Undeploy the Application

-genapp "undeploys" an application by simply deleting the application directory.
+genapp undeploys an application by deleting the application directory.
 You can use the genapp shell to undeploy this way:

     genapp:undeploy("APP_ID").